winningproduct/learn-portal/models/6-build/team-on-boarding-learning-plan.md

 **During your new employee’s first X months:**
 - Arrange Knowledge Transfer Sessions :
   - *Arrange Knowledge Transfer Sessions for transferring the necessary domain knowledge, product knowledge and architecture*
-- Provide necessary training:
+- Arrange necessary training:
   - *Identify any training needs for the new employee to effectively perform the job and arrange them (role specific training, technical training, personality development training etc.)*
 - Evaluate the new employee learning by continuous evaluation :
   - *Make sure the new employee is learning effectively by conducting 1:1 meetings*
   - *Conduct frequent informal meetings with the mentor*
-  - *Continuous evaluation of employee performance based an technical assignments etc.*
+  - *Continuous evaluation of employee performance(based an assignments etc.)*

 ###References/Further Readings
 - [How to build a new employee onboarding process](https://resources.workable.com/tutorial/employee-onboarding)